niranjankala/niranjankala.github.io/_posts/2024-04-25-dive-deep-unveiling-devexpress-splash-screen-in-your-winforms-app.md

 **Step 5: Adding Splash Screen Logic**

-Now that we have our splash screen displayed during application startup, let's add some logic to control its behavior.
+Now that our splash screen is displayed during application startup let's add some logic to control its behaviour.

 1. Open the SplashScreenForm.cs file.
-2. Add any initialization logic or tasks that need to be performed while the splash screen is displayed.
+2. Add any initialization logic or tasks that must be performed while the splash screen is displayed.
 For example, you can load resources, perform database connections, or initialize application settings.

    ```csharp
     public partial class SkinnedSplashScreen : SplashScreen